Elendow/SpritedowAnimator/README.md

 # Inspector properties
 - **Ignore TimeScale** will set the animation to ignore the game TimeScale.
+- **Start At Random Frame** will set the animation to start at random frame when “Play” is called.
 - **Play on Awake** will start playing when the object awakes.
   - **One Shot** if false the animation will loop infinite times.
     - **Delay** if true a delay between loops will be made